The Muppet Alphabet Album

-The Muppet Alphabet Album is a Sesame Street learning album based on the children's television series.
-It was first released in 1971 by Columbia, then reissued in 1976, and by Golden Music in 1990, and by Sony Wonder in 1996, and by Koch Records in 2008.
-Sony Wonder and Koch Records's reissues included Elmo singing a version of the song, "ABC-DEF-GHI", and called it "Sing the Alphabet".
-The album features one song for each letter in the alphabet, performed by a variety of Sesame Street characters.
-Each of the songs uses a different musical style.
+The Muppet Alphabet Album is an educational album based on the children's television series Sesame Street.
+It was first released in 1971 by Columbia, then reissued in 1976.
+Afterwards, it was reissued by Golden Music in 1990, followed by Sony Wonder in 1996, and by Koch Records in 2008.
+The latest reissues rename the album to Sing the Alphabet, and include Elmo singing a rendition of the song "ABC-DEF-GHI" in place of the original opening.
+The album features one song or sketch for each letter in the alphabet, performed by a variety of Sesame Street characters from the time.
+Each of the songs utilizes a different musical style.

 Jim Henson, one of the album's producers, included a short description of the project on the album jacket of the initial release: "The idea is very simple – a little song or skit about each of the twenty-six letters of the alphabet..".
 A short history of the production process was later posted to a posthumous blog representing his estate.

+For the third season of Sesame Street, multiple tracks from the album were adapted as segments for the show, with the Muppet characters lip-syncing to the original audio.